Title: Breaches of Discipline

 The prisoner is to be advised in writing of the method in which they may reliably obtain a copy of the legislation prior to the breach hearing.

-The date and time that a copy of the Form 23 - Breach of Discipline was given to the prisoner must be documented on the Form 23 and provided to the prisoner.
+The date and time that a copy of the Form 23 - Breach of Discipline was given to the prisoner must be documented on the Form 23.
 A corrective services officer is to sign both the prisoner's copy and the original.